-A really well laid-out user interface and helpful introductory tips help make DxO PureRAW one of the most user-friendly noise reduction softwares out there.
+A really well laid-out user interface and helpful introductory tips help make DxO PureRAW one of the most user-friendly noise-reduction softwares out there.
 Its processing to remove noise is unbeaten in this roundup, truly remarkable results with clean, crisp edges.
 Beautifully clean results far outweigh anything that can be done in Lightroom Classic for example, all done with just a couple of clicks.
-Some raw files are unsupported, however, including (for the moment, though this may change) Fujifilm X-Trans files.
+Some raw files are unsupported, however, but this latest version does now work with Fujifilm X-Trans sensors.

 Dfine 2 works as both a standalone image noise reducing software and as a plugin for existing image editing workflows.
 The benefit of using it in this way is that you can either process the noise removal first, before committing to edits or simply add it in at any point during your editing workflow.
 The downside is that it doesn’t support raw files so photos must be processed first into a JPEG or TIFF format, this is unhelpful for those that use raw on a regular basis because you won’t find out what kind of noiseless results you’ll get until after you’ve finished the editing process, though the workflow is straightforward if you are using Dfine as a plug-in within Photoshop or Lightroom.(opens in new tab)

 Able to be used as a standalone noise removal software or as a plugin to fit in with an established image editing workflow, On1 NoNoise AI uses Artificial Intelligence to scan photos before removing noise.
 A strong automatic filter is applied to images with noise problems and it does a good job of balancing noise removal whilst retaining subject detail.